donkirkby/live-py-plugin/README.md

 2. [Install MELPA][melpa].
 You probably want to follow the instructions for the stable version, instead of the default bleeding-edge version.
 3. Launch the package installer with `M-x package-list-packages`.
 4. Find the package with `C-s live-py-mode`.
+If you can't find it, run `M-x package-refresh-contents`, and try again.
 5. Mark the package to install with `i`, then execute the installation with `x`.
 6. Open any Python file, and activate live-py-mode with `M-x live-py-mode`.